A STUDENT has spoken out about being viciously attacked on Old Stirling Bridge last month, in a bid to make the area safer for local passers-by.

 After reporting the incident to the police, Chris was taken to hospital to ensure that there wasn’t any internal bleeding from the heavy bruising.

-After a traumatic few weeks, he is still feeling the effects of the attack, both physical and mental.
+After a traumatic few weeks, he is still feeling the physical and mental effects of the attack.

 As well as struggling to focus and feeling disorientated at times, Chris has felt too paranoid to go out and has been staying in his room most of the time since the ordeal.